7 Easy Steps to Introduce Yourself With Confidence

 7. Practice, practice, practice.

-As Dr. Joseph said in the video, practice can help you gain confidence.
+Practice can help you gain confidence.
 Rehearse possible scenarios with a friend until you achieve that level of self-confidence in introducing yourself to others.
 The more you practice, the more natural it will come to you, and the more opportunities you will have to gain experience with different situations that you may encounter.

 The more positive experiences you have with introducing yourself, the easier it will get.
 If you practice enough, introducing yourself with confidence will become second nature when you meet new people.